Residual-$ZZ$-coupling suppression and fast two-qubit gate for Kerr-cat qubits based on level-degeneracy engineering

-A Kerr-cat qubit, which stores quantum information on a squeeze-driven Kerr-nonlinear oscillator,\cite{Cochrane1999,GotoPRA2016,Puri2017} is attracting much attention as a candidate platform for quantum computation.
-One of its advantages is its biased-noise nature, namely long lifetime and moderate dephasing time,\cite{PhysRevX.9.041009} which allows efficient quantum error corrections.\cite{Darmawan2021} A universal gate set for Kerr-cat qubits can be constructed for example by Z-axis rotations ($R_Z$ gates) with all rotation angles, an X-axis rotation ($R_X$ gate) with rotation angle $-\pi/2$, and a ZZ rotation ($R_{ZZ}$ gate) with rotation angle $-\pi/2$.\cite{GotoPRA2016} Various schemes for gate operations on Kerr-cat qubits have been studied: an $R_Z$ gate with a single-photon drive;\cite{GotoPRA2016,Puri2017} an $R_X$ gate by controlling the oscillator frequency;\cite{GotoPRA2016,Puri2017} an $R_X$ gate using time evolution under the Kerr Hamiltonian without the squeezing drive;\cite{Puri2017,Grimm} an $R_X$ gate using effective excited states;\cite{PhysRevApplied.18.014019} an $R_{ZZ}$ gate using beam-splitter coupling;\cite{GotoPRA2016,Puri2017} an $R_{ZZ}$ gate by controlling the phase of the squeezing drive;\cite{MasudaPRApplied2022} an $R_{ZZ}$ gate using conditional driving;\cite{Chono2022} acceleration of the elementary gates;\cite{PhysRevResearch.6.013192} nontrivial bias-preserving gates.\cite{PuriSA2020,PhysRevApplied.18.024076,PhysRevResearch.4.013082_2022_2_2} $R_Z$ and $R_X$ gates have been experimentally implemented.\cite{Grimm,Iyama2024}
+A universal gate set for Kerr-cat qubits can be constructed for example by Z-axis rotations ($R_Z$ gates) with all rotation angles, an X-axis rotation ($R_X$ gate) with rotation angle $-\pi/2$, and a ZZ rotation ($R_{ZZ}$ gate) with rotation angle $-\pi/2$.\cite{GotoPRA2016} Various schemes for gate operations on Kerr-cat qubits have been \TA{theoretically} studied: an $R_Z$ gate with a single-photon drive;\cite{GotoPRA2016,Puri2017} an $R_X$ gate by controlling the oscillator frequency;\cite{GotoPRA2016,Puri2017} an $R_X$ gate using time evolution under the Kerr Hamiltonian without the squeezing drive;\cite{Puri2017} an $R_X$ gate using effective excited states;\cite{PhysRevApplied.18.014019} an $R_{ZZ}$ gate using beam-splitter coupling;\cite{GotoPRA2016,Puri2017} an $R_{ZZ}$ gate by controlling the phase of the squeezing drive;\cite{MasudaPRApplied2022} an $R_{ZZ}$ gate using conditional driving;\cite{Chono2022,2024arXiv241000552C} acceleration of the elementary gates;\cite{PhysRevResearch.6.013192} \TA{and} nontrivial bias-preserving gates.\cite{PuriSA2020,PhysRevApplied.18.024076,PhysRevResearch.4.013082_2022_2_2} \TA{Gate operations on Kerr-cat qubits have also been experimentally demonstrated: $R_Z$, $R_X$,\cite{Iyama2024} and $\sqrt{\mathrm{iSWAP}}$\cite{2024arXiv240617999H} gates using dc superconducting quantum interference devices (SQUIDs); and $R_Z$ and $R_X$ gates using superconducting nonlinear asymmetric inductive elements (SNAILs).\cite{Grimm,PhysRevX.14.041049,2024arXiv241104442Q}}

 An $R_{ZZ}$ gate is based on $ZZ$ coupling between qubits.
 If we cannot switch off the $ZZ$ coupling, the residual coupling causes crosstalk\cite{Sarovar2020detectingcrosstalk} among qubits, yielding unwanted correlations between them.
 Because crosstalk errors are difficult to remove with quantum error corrections, which in general depend on errors to be local,\cite{Sarovar2020detectingcrosstalk} a scheme without residual coupling is desired to build a large-scale quantum computer.
 In order to suppress residual coupling, tunable couplers have been utilized in transmon systems,\cite{PhysRevLett.113.220502,PhysRevApplied.10.054062,PhysRevApplied.12.054023,PhysRevApplied.14.024070,PhysRevLett.125.200503,PhysRevLett.125.200504,PhysRevLett.127.080505,PhysRevApplied.16.064062,PhysRevApplied.18.034038,PRXQuantum.3.020301,PRXQuantum.4.010314,10.1063/5.0138699,PhysRevApplied.22.024057} which also enable fast multi-qubit operations.
 In Ref.~\onlinecite{Aoki2024}, the authors have developed a coupling scheme for two Kerr-cat qubits in which two tunable resonators are used as couplers and the frequency of a resonator is controlled.
 Although the scheme can suppress the residual coupling, a simpler scheme with less residual coupling is desirable.